vrushankjani/aws-soe-ami-end-to-end-automation/consuming/README.md

 ```
 &nbsp;
 #### Deploy/Update Solution
-From the publishing folder, run:
+From the consuming folder, run:
 ```
-cd consuming
-make deploy-stack
+cd consuming (ensure you are in consuming folder) make deploy-stack
 ```

 #### Destroy Solution
-From the publishing folder, run:
+From the consuming folder, run:
 ```
-cd consuming
-make destroy-stack
+cd consuming (ensure you are in consuming folder) make destroy-stack
 ```